Camel Races, free camping and nightly campfires – what more could you want on an adventure in Outback Queensland?

-In fact, Boulia welcomes ticket holders to stay onsite at the racecourse for up to 7 nights without paying a dime.
-Pssst – you can check out more free camping options over the Outback over here.
+In fact, Boulia welcomes ticket holders to stay onsite at the racecourse for up to 10 nights without paying a dime.

 3. You can try tagging a Camel

 Your mission, if you choose to accept it: enter the Camel Tagging competition.
 Uniquely Boulia… Camel Tagging is a crowd favourite off the racetrack.

 Step 1: Jump in an arena with some of the livelier camels.

 Step 2: Attempt to get close enough to stick a piece of duct tape onto one of the gentle giants.

 Step 3: Return to your starting position, and then retrieve their duct tape from the camel before the clock is stopped.